STARKILLER-1/STARKILLER-1/README.md

 Work:

 I work as a middle automation engineer.
-I make parsing services and many more.
+I make parsing services and many more things.

 Key Skills